↑ Strategy workshop

 Understanding the issues

-Only by gaining a full understanding of this powerful Joint Venture partnership, could we support BMB in communicating their offer and approach within their submissions.
+Only by gaining a full understanding of this powerful Joint Venture partnership, could we support BMB in communicating their offer and the approach within their submissions.

 Firstly we planned and executed a bid strategy workshop with the core BMB bid team.
 While the purpose of the workshop was to provide an insight into this project from many different perspectives, it also served to bind together many individual experts from three different contractors into a strong team.
 Blue Edge managed exercises around understanding the numerous issues inherent in this type of procurement, while filtering the information required to inform the overall winning strategy.
 We ran a phased action planning session at the end to help the client get the most from the day – and while they left with plans and outcomes we left with a real understanding of what would make this project a success.